meta_pixel

 Leigh Ann Henion: Darkness, and the creatures of the night

 Nature writer Leigh Ann Henion has spent countless hours uncovering mysteries of the darkness that unfold while we’re asleep.
 She’s explored bats, moths, glow worms, spotted salamanders, and she’s written a new book about it called Night Magic: Adventures Among Glowworms, Moon Gardens, and Other Marvels of the Dark.
 Today, Chris talks with Leigh Ann Henion about what we can find in the darkness and how we can preserve it, even from our own back porch.
-This show would not be possible without listener support.
-You can help us continue to create this special storytelling by donating at kuow.org/donate/thewild.
+You can help us continue to create this special immersive storytelling by joining THE WILD Patreon community at www.patreon.com/chrismorganwildlife or donating at kuow.org/donate/thewild.
 Thank you.
 THE WILD is a production of KUOW, Chris Morgan Wildlife, and the NPR Network.
 This episode was produced by Lucy Soucek and edited by Jim Gates.
 The Wild is hosted, produced and written by Chris Morgan.
 Fact checking by Apryle Craig.
-Our theme music is by Michael Parker.See omnystudio.com/listener for privacy information.
+Our theme music is by Michael Parker.Support the show: https://www.patreon.com/c/ChrisMorganWildlifeSee omnystudio.com/listener for privacy information.

 Transcribed - Published: 12 November 2024